Things You Should Know About the Divorce Process

 If you are considering divorce, it is important that you take a step back from the emotion of the situation and carefully assess the path you are about to take.
 While divorce may be inevitable, there are a few things you should know and expect about the process.

-At the law offices of Michael J. Stein, our team walks clients through this process every day, providing clear answers and expectations.
+At the law offices of Michael J. Stein Attorney At Law, our team walks clients through this process every day, providing clear answers and expectations.
 We make sure our clients are equipped with the information they need to make the best possible decisions for themselves and their families — decisions that will lay the foundation for their future.

 Here are a few things that you should know: